scpwiki/wikijump/docs/development.md

 $ docker rmi [ID]      # Remove the image with this ID
 ```

+Note: If you enable two-factor authentication on a local container you may find that
+the clock drift is too great for TOTP codes to work.
+In docker-compose (`wsl -d docker-compose`)
+you can enter this command to sync your time up:

+`ntpd -d -q -n -p 0.pool.ntp.org`

 ## Entering the container

 If you want to enter the container to make temporary changes, you can do so by entering it with a CLI.
 From Docker Desktop, after running `docker-compose up`, find the Wikijump app and within it the `php-fpm` container, then click the 'CLI' button.
 Or from the command line: